Dr. Ryan Stewart

 Fairview Canyon, Utah and the Miscanthus grasslands (susuki-no) in Aso, Japan

-Why should someone be a Landscape Management major?
+Why should someone be a Plant & Landscape Systems major?

-Improving the lives of others through enhancing their surroundings coupled with the unlimited opportunities of personal and professional development are some fo the many reasons why students should consider majoring in this field
+Improving the lives of others through enhancing their surroundings coupled with the unlimited opportunities of personal and professional development are some of the many reasons why students should consider majoring in this field